The Boy Inside the Broken House

 Some years arrive with a crowbar.

 Meanwhile the world outside is absurdly alive.
 The tea stall still performs its daily parliament.
-Someone knows exactly what the Prime Minister should do, what the Chief Minister should do, what the cricket selectors should do, what America should do, what China should do, and what the neighbor’s son should have done in his marriage.
-Every morning, the news app coughs up layoffs, elections, wars, markets, scandals, heat, floods, rockets, billionaires, and new devices that promise to simplify life by adding one more password.
+Every morning, the news app produces layoffs, elections, wars, markets, scandals, heat, rockets, billionaires, and new devices that promise to simplify life by adding one more password.

 History is galloping.